$w_{1+\infty}$ and Carrollian Holography: Discussion

 Proceeding to construct the OPEs using only the general symmetry arguments under this assumption, we discovered that for the $S^+_2S^+_2$ OPE to be consistent, there must automatically exist another local primary $S^+_3$ in the theory, obeying the relation \eqref{24}.
 Similarly, it was found that another local field $S^+_4$, satisfying \eqref{58} must automatically exist to render the $S^+_2S^+_3$ OPE consistent.
 Iterating the algorithm, it could be seen that an OPE $S^+_2S^+_k$ is consistent if a local field $S^+_{k+1}$ is automatically present in the theory, that obeys the condition \eqref{28}.
 Thus, the local primary $S^+_2$, if present in the CarrCFT, generates an infinite tower of Carrollian conformal primaries $S^+_{k\geq3}$.
 Each of these primaries satisfies a null-state condition \eqref{29}.

 The general Carrollian conformal OPE $S^+_k(\mathbf{x})S^+_l(\mathbf{x}_p)$ was obtained as \eqref{37}.
 In this derivation, the Carrollian time coordinate played the central role via the condition \eqref{28}.
-Setting $t_p=0$ and $t\rightarrow0$ in this OPE, we recovered the following OPE of two conformally soft graviton primaries: $H^{1-k}(z,\bar{z})H^{1-l}(z_p,\bar{z}_p)$ of the 2D Celestial CFT \cite{Guevara:2021abz}.
+Comparing the $\mathcal{O}(t^0t_p^0)$ terms on both sides of this OPE and then imposing the $t\rightarrow\infty$ limit, we recovered the following OPE of two conformally soft graviton primaries: $H^{1-k}(z,\bar{z})H^{1-l}(z_p,\bar{z}_p)$ of the 2D Celestial CFT \cite{Guevara:2021abz}.
 This Celestial OPE was obtained in \cite{Guevara:2021abz} by taking the conformally soft limit of the OPE of two conformal primary gravitons with arbitrary (Celestial) weights that was itself derived in \cite{Pate:2019lpp} for the specific case of the bulk tree-level (linearized) Einstein gravity.
 On the contrary, the Carrollian derivation presented here needed no input from the explicit theory of quantum gravity in the bulk AFS and hence, is purely holographic.

 Performing the Carrollian conformal mode-expansion according to the decomposition \eqref{33} and \eqref{39} of each primary $S^+_k$ with holomorphic weight $h=\frac{3-k}{2}$, we found, using the OPE $\longleftrightarrow$ commutator map developed in \cite{Saha:2023hsl}, that the symmetry algebra manifest in the CarrCFT OPEs \eqref{37} is the (wedge sub-algebra \cite{Pope:1991ig} of the) $w_{1+\infty}$ Kac-Moody algebra, in perfect agreement with the conclusion reached in \cite{Strominger:2021lvk} in the context of 2D Celestial CFT.
 Thus, the complete symmetry algebra at the level of the OPEs of a CarrCFT containing the field $S^+_2$ is the semi-direct product of the (chiral) Virasoro algebra and the wedge sub-algebra of $\hat{w}_{1+\infty}$ ; the semi-direct product structure is given by \eqref{48} arising from the $TS^+_k$ OPEs \eqref{45}.